artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

   <img src="Images/MultDiv.png" width=40% height=40%>
 </p>

+To check the results, which use the IEEE754 format, you can use a floating-point converter, such as the one available at: [IEEE754_Converter]((https://www.h-schmidt.net/FloatConverter/IEEE754.html).

 **TASK 2:**
 Compare the Verilog code for the extended SoC ([src_FPU](https://drive.google.com/file/d/1199soZSgC8ZiqvnQjMRLNSkZAyRviOb5/view?usp=sharing)) with the original SoC (available at /home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/SweRVEh1CoreComplex).
 You can view the instructions explained at time 6:29 of the video provided in step 3 above ([PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=388)) about how to add instructions to the VeeR core.